A Japanophile who has survived 15 solo trips to Japan. His visits focus on discovering the country’s lesser-known attractions.

 18. Ame-no-Mikage-no-Kami (天之御影神): Apart from being a God of Metallurgy, Ame-no-Mikage is also worshipped as a protector of homes and a remover of calamities.
 He was another one of the 32 Shinto gods and goddesses who first descended to the terrestrial world, and is sometimes considered the same as Ame-no-Mahitotsu.

 19. Ame-no-Minakanushi-no-Kami (天之御中主神): According to the Kojiki, Ame-no-Minakanushi is the first of the three earliest primordial deities of Shintoism to come into existence.
 Described as the first Kami, genderless, and the source of the universe, some theologians believe Ame-no-Minakanushi is the spirit of the North Star.
 This primordial god is also one of the five “distinguished heavenly gods” of Shintoism, a quintet known as Kotoamatsukami (別天神).

 20. Ame-no-Oshihomimi-no-Kami (天忍穂耳命): A son of Amaterasu and the first to be tasked with claiming the terrestrial lands during the Kuni-Yuzuri.
 After inspecting the human world from the bridge connecting heaven and earth, he refused to proceed and returned to heaven.

 22. Ame-no-Tachikarao-no-Kami (天手力男神): The God of Strength who pulled Amaterasu out from the cave she was hiding in.
-Also a God of Sports, Ame-no-Tachikarao is widely worshipped at numerous shrines across Japan.
+A God of Sports as well, Ame-no-Tachikarao is today, widely worshipped at numerous shrines across Japan.

 23. Ame-no-Torifune-no-Kami (天鳥船神): The “Heavenly Bird Ship” that delivered Takemikazuchi to Izumo for the Kuni-Yuzuri.